Cheenyuu/REST_API_py/notes/rest-api-notes.md

 The main argument is that it's easy to make changes to that will be applicable to many different products or devices, having a middleman that isn't explicitly seen allows for modifications to be made discretely.
 Interoperability just describes the ability of your API to be accessed an how it exchanges information. (https://www.ibm.com/think/topics/interoperability)

+### Methods

+`Get` - Retrieve
+`Post` - Write
+`Delete` - Delete
+`Put` - Rewrite/Update [idempotent]

+Post and Put do have a clear distinction between how they are used but it is sometimes a gray area because both of them write to a server.
+But it's fairly easy to follow that Put will simply update data that already exists while Post is more for adding data.

+#### CRUD : Create, Read, Update, Delete